Common Code Violations

 High grass contributes to blight conditions and can draw mice and snakes as well as creating a nuisance.
 It may also lead to a higher incidence of grass fires.

 Signs are regulated.
-Please contact the Code Enforcement Officer or call 682-831-4659 for more information.
+Please email the Code Enforcement Officer or call 682-831-4659 for more information.

 A fence is considered dilapidated if it is missing or contains rotten planks and out-of-plumb by more than one inch per foot.
-New fences that face the street require a permit (link to fence permit).
+New fences that face the street require a permit (PDF).
 The posts and rails of a new fence must not be exposed to an adjacent street; in other words, the smooth side of a fence must face an adjacent public street.

-It shall be unlawful for any person who is a resident of the Town to locate or maintain any truck or commercial motor vehicle with a registered gross vehicle weight of ten thousand (10,000) pounds or greater, a boat, or a trailer within the Town for more than two (2) days per month unless the truck or commercial motor vehicle, boat, or trailer is enclosed in a garage or screened behind a solid fence no greater than six (6) feet in height, or eight (8) feet in height where allowed by Ordinance, and is not visible from a public street.
-A truck or commercial motor vehicle, boat, or trailer shall be deemed screened behind a solid fence when no portion of the truck, commercial motor vehicle, boat or trailer is visible through the fence from a public street, and no more than eighteen (18) inches of such truck, commercial motor vehicle, boat or trailer is visible above the top of the fence from a public street.
+It shall be unlawful for any person who is a resident of the Town to locate or maintain any truck or commercial motor vehicle with a registered gross vehicle weight of 10,000 pounds or greater, a boat, or a trailer within the Town for more than 2 days per month unless the truck or commercial motor vehicle, boat, or trailer is enclosed in a garage or screened behind a solid fence no greater than 6 feet in height, or 8 feet in height where allowed by Ordinance, and is not visible from a public street.
+A truck or commercial motor vehicle, boat, or trailer shall be deemed screened behind a solid fence when no portion of the truck, commercial motor vehicle, boat or trailer is visible through the fence from a public street, and no more than 18 inches of such truck, commercial motor vehicle, boat or trailer is visible above the top of the fence from a public street.
 Garages, fences and screening materials shall be in compliance with all other Town ordinances and regulations.

 The water in all swimming pools with the Town, public or private shall be of sufficient clarity such that the bottom of the swimming pool is visible to the naked eye.